MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

    - Click the **Path** row under **User variables for \<user\>**, then click **Edit...**
    - Click **New**, enter the same `\bins\<target>\<platform>` subdirectory path(s) you entered earlier for the SDK libraries, and click **OK**.

-4. Implement an observer class.
-This is used later with the File profile class.
+4. Implement an observer class, which is used later during initialiation of the File profile object.

    - CPP
      ```cpp